"MEDICINE AND HEALTH CARE" Term Paper Section

 $133

 This paper provides a profile and analysis of cognitive behavioral therapy from the perspective of a therapist-in-training.
 Cognitive-behavioral therapy (CBT) is defined and its general approach and core techniques explicated.
 The essay includes a rationale for the use of this psychotherapeutic approach in various psychological and psychiatric illness and discusses its existing and potential application as an adjunctive therapy in serious mental illnesses.
 KEYWORDS: psychotherapy cognitive behavioral therapy CBT treatment mental illness psychiatry term paper.
-Written 2000.
 APA Style.
 14 pages, 37 footnotes, 19 bibliographic references.
 3,798 words.

 $98